 To extend your Iran visa you need:

-– A visa application form for visa extension which can be found in police department, the consular section where you need to go to request the visa extension
+– An application form for a visa extension which can be found in the police department, the consular section where you need to go to request the visa extension

 – To give a reason for the extension

 – Always carry passport size pictures with you.

 You can extend your Iran visa only in big cities of Iran such as Tehran, Isfahan, Shiraz, and Mashhad.